tinymce/tinymce-docs/README.md

 Note: Jekyll is pretty bad at automatically reloading code when you're playing with include files.
 Sometimes you need to restart the server.

-### Why is HTML minification disabled?

-It's very slow and the minifier is using regex to parse HTML.
-We may add a different minifier in the future.